 Serious criminal offenses require serious choices to be made during the course of the case.
 It’s important that you have time to talk through options with your lawyer before making impactful decisions.

-If you have been arrested and charged with a crime in Minnesota, contact Arechigo & Stokka today to schedule an initial consultation.
 We have over a decade of experience helping clients just like you.
 Let us put our knowledge and expertise to work for you and build the best defense possible.